Extending the Range of Robust PCE Inflation Measures: Optimal Trimmed-Mean Measures

-The similarity in the performance of the official robust inflation measures and the optimal trimmed measures is part of a larger pattern: for every target and sample, a wide range of trims perform similarly.
-These trims are slightly asymmetric---once again trimming more of the high-inflation categories (that is, $\beta>\alpha$)---and the range of trims with similar prediction errors is much larger when targeting future trend inflation, reflecting in part the added difficulty of this exercise.
-Figure \ref{fig: RMSE_All} presents these results by plotting the RMSEs of all trim combinations for the two target trends and the three samples.
-In Figures \ref{fig: DM_Test} and \ref{fig: DM_Test_Alternative} of Appendix \ref{app: Alternative_Trimmed_Mean_Measures} we report the sets of trims whose RMSE is not significantly different from the RMSE of the best trim according to the \citet{Diebold_Mariano_1995} test.
-The shapes of these sets mirror the dark blue areas of Figure \ref{fig: RMSE_All}.\footnote{ These results are consistent with previous work on the difference between trimmed-mean inflation series (see, for example, \citealt*{Zaman_Cleveland_2013}). }
+\paragraph{No single optimal trim} The similarity in the performance of the official robust inflation measures and the optimal trimmed measures is part of a larger pattern: For every target and sample, a wide set of trims has a similar forecasting performance.
+Moreover, there is a set of \textit{near-optimal} trims whose RMSE is statistically indistinguishable from the RMSE of the best trim.
+These near-optimal trims are asymmetric---once again trimming more of the high-inflation categories, $\beta>\alpha$---and their sets are much larger (and asymmetric) when targeting future trend inflation.
+Figures \ref{fig: RMSE_All} and \ref{fig: DM_Test} present these results by plotting the RMSEs of all trim combinations for the two target trends and the three samples (relative to the lowest RMSE across all trim combinations) and the sets of near-optimal trims for different cutoffs of the Diebold-Mariano test, respectively.
+Figures \ref{fig: RMSE_Alternative} and \ref{fig: DM_Test_Alternative} of Appendix \ref{app: Alternative_Trimmed_Mean_Measures} present the results for our alternative measures of trend inflation.